riccardo-larosa/solutions-architect-associate/08 Application Services.md

 Application Services
 ====================

+## Elastic Beanstalk
+You can have multiple versions of your apps
+Your apps can be split in to tiers (Web/app/DB) you can update your app: 1 instance at a time, a % of instance or an immutable update you can update your config you pay for the resources that you use but Elastic beanstalk is free Languages supported: Java, PHP, Python, Node.js, Ruby, .NET, Docker, Go

 ## SQS
 Simple Queue Services is web service that gives you access to a message queue. a temporary repository for messages that are awaiting processing